 Cheap cars can hit that sweet spot between being a reliable, safe, comfortable car that’s easy to drive and not too expensive to fill up, as well as being kind to your bank balance.
 If you're looking for a great-value car, you can find one - provided you use our test results to help you out.

-Here, we round-up five cheap cars that are every bit as comfortable, easy to drive and efficient as some of their more expensive cousins.
-You'll find a car that suits your needs in our list, whether that's a spacious large SUV, sprightly small car or an ideal family hatchback - we've got the popular classes covered.
+Here, we round-up six cheap cars, each from a different class.
+They are every bit as comfortable, easy to drive and efficient as some of their more expensive cousins.
+You'll find a car that suits your needs in our list, whether that's a fashionable SUV, sprightly city car or an ideal family hatchback - we've got the popular classes covered.
 Plus three cheap cars you should avoid.

 Best cheap cars

 This car may be classed as a mini-MPV, but there’s still plenty of space inside.
 It’s easy to drive, reliable and oh so comfy - whether you’re sat in the front or the back.
 It’s a versatile car too, that lets you prioritise seat or boot space with its sliding rear seats.

 If you think simple, straightforward sports cars had died out long ago, think again.
 This vehicle is a sharp-handling, light-feeling, pure sports car.
 Not only is it huge fun, it's also very good value.
 If you can live with its impracticalities, it's a fantastic bit of kit.